suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ES-DH the recipients must be provisioned with a public key (or a certificate) for verifying the digital signature covering the manifest.

-With encryption the author cannot just create a manifest for the firmware image and sign it since the subsequent encryption step by the distribution system would invalidate the signature over the manifest.
+With encryption the author cannot just create a manifest for the payload and sign it since the subsequent encryption step by the distribution system would invalidate the signature over the manifest.
 (The content key distribution information is embedded inside the COSE_Encrypt structure, which is included in the SUIT manifest.)
 Hence, the author has to